kamali1511/A-Simple-BMI-Calculator-using-flask/README.md

 # A-Simple-BMI-Calculator-using-flask

-This is a simple BMI calculator built using "flask", which is a web application framework written in python
+This is a simple BMI calculator built using "flask", which is a web application framework written in python.
+Languages used includes HTML, Python and CSS.